 WEBLINKS: Site Link

-I wasn’t quite old enough to actually own these albums then, but thanks to my older brother who was the perfect age for that 60’s social/cultural explosion, I got to hear these pretty much every day back in the mid 60’s.
+I wasn’t quite old enough to actually own these albums then.
+My older brother was the perfect age for that 60’s social/cultural explosion.
+I got to hear these pretty much every day back in the mid 60’s.

-In those days, of course, I was too young to appreciate what I was hearing but these albums must have seeped into my subconscious at some point and without a doubt helped form my later musical tastes.
+In those days,, I was too young to appreciate what I was hearing.
+But these albums must have seeped into my subconscious at some point.
+Without a doubt it helped form my later musical tastes.
 Well, that’s enough about me, so what about the album?

-For this review, I am using the original vinyl as my template as I believe this is the best way of listening to the album.
-Even though there has been a myriad of CD reissues throughout the years and because of issues with the original tapes and inferior mixes etc, I believe the original vinyl stereo mix is the perfect version to capture the magic contained in the grooves.
+For this review, I have the original vinyl as my template, it’s the best way of listening to the album.
+There has been a myriad of CD reissues throughout the years.
+But there were issues with the original tapes and inferior mixes etc. The original vinyl stereo mix is the perfect version to capture the magic contained in the grooves.

-‘Days Of Future Passed’ is the Moody Blues second album, their first being a modest incursion into the white R’n’B which was prevalent back then which produced the hit single ‘Go Now’.
-With various changes to their line up and label change, it bought about an opportunity to try out the new ‘Deramic Sound System’, and for their new label they embarked on an ambitious ‘Song Cycle’ or concept album as we know it today.
+This is the Moody Blues second album, their first being a modest white R’n’B incursion which was prevalent back then.
+It produced the hit single ‘Go Now’.
+With various lineup and label changes, the band saw fit to try out the new ‘Deramic Sound System’.
+For their new label they embarked on an ambitious ‘Song Cycle’ or concept album as we know it today.

 What The Moody Blues produced was (in some quarters) hailed as the first progressive rock concept album.
-Whichever way you look at it, this album is a true cornerstone in rock history and its importance can never be underplayed.
+This album is a true cornerstone in rock history and its importance can never be underplayed.
 Its innovative use of mellotron and orchestra has ensured legendary status for this album.

 The Songs

-Most concept albums do tend to hang together rather loosely, with not all songs lending themselves to the story that the band are trying to tell.
+Most concept albums do tend to hang together rather loosely.
+Not all songs lending themselves to the story that the band are trying to tell.
 This is not the case here.
 Every song flows seamlessly into the next.

-The concept or song cycle is centred on the typical working day of the time, which starts us off nicely with side one’s ‘The Day Begins’ which is orchestral in nature with interlinking musical themes that can be found throughout the album before a spoken passage from Mike Pinder sets the scene, all very 1960’s but beautiful nevertheless.
+The concept or song cycle is centred on the typical working day of the time.
+It starts us off nicely with side one’s ‘The Day Begins’.
+It is very orchestral in nature.
+It has interlinking musical themes that can be found throughout the album There’s a spoken passage from Mike Pinder which sets the scene.
+It’s all very 1960’s but beautiful nevertheless.
+Something the Moody Blues helped to perfect.

-‘Dawn’ follows which marks the first experience of the now very familiar voice of Justin Hayward, the song is a languid, pastoral affair which he has excelled at throughout his career.
-‘The Morning’ is a lively, jaunty song complete with flute from Ray Thomas and delicate harmonies which adds a real vibrancy to the song.
+‘Dawn’ follows which marks the first experience of the now very familiar voice of Justin Hayward.
+The song is a languid, pastoral affair which he has excelled at throughout his career.
+‘The Morning’ is a lively, jaunty song complete with flute from Ray Thomas.
+The delicate harmonies adds a real vibrancy to the song.

-‘Evening’ once more starts with lush orchestration and Mike Pinder and Ray Thomas sharing vocal duties on an (initially) strangely subdued, trippy piece before the pace picks up somewhat.
+‘Evening’ once more starts with lush orchestration with Mike Pinder and Ray Thomas sharing vocal duties.
+It’s a (initially) strangely subdued, trippy piece before the pace picks up somewhat.
 The song then moves effortlessly into the closer which any self-respecting music fan will surely be aware of.

-‘Nights In White Satin’ has through the years been half-inched by the MOR brigade for weddings etc, but here in all its 7 and a half minute glory it fits perfectly into the concept of the working day.
-Again a wonderful arrangement elevates the song onto unprecedented heights before once more a spoken outro ends the album in fine style.
+‘Nights In White Satin’ has through the years been half-inched by the MOR brigade for weddings etc. It’s the Moody Blues most iconic song.
+But here it’s in all its 7 and a half minute glory.
+It fits perfectly into the concept of the working day.
+Again a wonderful arrangement elevates the song onto unprecedented heights.
+The song once more wirh a spoken outro ends the album in fine style.

 In Summary

 This album is fast approaching its 50th birthday, and with that is showing definite signs of ageing.
-On the surface, the orchestral arrangements come across as twee and ‘BBC light Programme-ish’ but at the time were quite groundbreaking and the thought of combining rock music and an orchestra was unheard of.
+On the surface, the orchestral arrangements come across as twee and ‘BBC light Programme-ish’.
+At the time it was quite groundbreaking.
+The thought of combining rock music and an orchestra was unheard of.
+Yet the Moody Blues pushed through the barrier.

-Similarly with the lyrics and in particularly the spoken intro and outro with its 6th form style poetry which now from 50 years distance is easy to mock, but back then it was really something to behold.
-And of course although I failed to mention it when dissecting the songs, the use of the mellotron by the band was really a first for rock music.
+Similarly with the lyrics and in particularly the spoken intro and outro with its 6th form style poetry.
+From a 50 years distance it’s easy to mock, but back then it was really something to behold.
+Also use of the mellotron by the band was really a first for rock music.

-The influence this album has had on musicians throughout the intervening years is immeasurable and hence the album’s stature has grown.
-I love playing it to this day and it recalls, for me a far simpler time but also a time when real experimentation and boundary-pushing by bands such as the Moody Blues and of course The Beatles was very much the fashion.
+The influence this album has had on musicians throughout the intervening years is immeasurable.
+Hence the album’s stature has grown.
+I love playing it to this day and it recalls, for me a far simpler time.
+But also it was a time when real experimentation and boundary-pushing by bands was very much the fashion.

-It’s been said that this album was the precursor for prog rock, I don’t know about that, all I will say is that ‘Days Of Future Passed’ is an indispensable piece of music which still fills me with awe and wonder to this very day.
+It’s been said that this album was the precursor for prog rock, I don’t know about that.
+All I will say is that ‘Days Of Future Passed’ is an indispensable piece of music.
+It still fills me with awe and wonder to this very day.

 The Moody Blues on Video